01magdalenawild/05-work-schedule/README.md

 - Loop through an array of elements selected from the DOM
 - Send user input to local storage
 - Display items saved to local storage
+## Link

+To see the deployed site, refer to: